openlookeng/hetu-core/hetu-docs/en/connector/Hudi.md

 mvn package -DskipTests
 ```

 After compilation, enter the folder `/opt/hudi-release-0.7.0/packaging/hudi-presto-bundle/target/`, move the `hudi-presto-bundle-0.7.0.jar` package into the openLooKeng plugin package folder.
 E.g. if the openLooKeng plugin package folder is **/opt/hetu-server-1.3.0-SNAPSHOT/plugin**, the use the following command: **cp /opt/hudi-presto-bundle-0.7.0.jar /opt/hetu-server-1.3.0-SNAPSHOT/plugin/hive-hadoop2**.
-At this point, to prevent dependency jar conflicts while reading the Hudi table, we should delete `hudi-common-0.8.0.jar` and `hudi-hadoop-mr-0.8.0.jar`.
-Meanwhile, we should copy the extra package `jackson-mapper-asl-1.9.13.jar` and `jackson-core-asl-1.9.13.jar` into the current hive-haddop2 plugin folder (After Hudi compilation, these two jars could be found in location /opt/hudi-release-0.7.0/hudi-cli/target/lib).
+At this point, to prevent dependency jar conflicts while reading the Hudi table, you should delete `hudi-common-0.8.0.jar` and `hudi-hadoop-mr-0.8.0.jar`.
+Meanwhile, you should copy the extra package `jackson-mapper-asl-1.9.13.jar` and `jackson-core-asl-1.9.13.jar` into the current hive-haddop2 plugin folder (After Hudi compilation, these two jars could be found in location /opt/hudi-release-0.7.0/hudi-cli/target/lib).

 ```properties
 # copy Hudi driver package